- Food and Cooking»

 Mangoes are rich in vitamins, minerals, poly-phenolic flavonoid antioxidant compounds and in pre-biotic dietary fiber.
 The green fruit is also use in making dip sauce along with tomatoes, chopped ginger and onion leaves with soy sauce or fish sauce.

 Sour when green and sweet when ripe.
 Mangoes are one of the common fruits we all enjoy and love.
 And there's a legend that goes about the shape of this fruit.

-Pineapple is the only bromeliad that produce edible fruit.
+Pineapple is the only bromeliad that produces edible fruit.
 Bromeliad plants are epiphytic plants that have stiff, rosette, fleshy leaves.

-The young pineapple fruit appears to be reddish in color and turns green as it develops.
-Later on as it ripe, turns yellow in color.
+The young pineapple fruit appears to be reddish in color and turns green as it develops which later turns yellow in color as it ripens.

 Musa acuminata or Musa balbisiana

 A common fruit, banana, known as saging in Filipino comes in different sizes and kinds but the Cavendish banana will be seen amongst markets and fruit stalls.
 Another kind is Lakatan banana which is one of the commonly seen bananas in the country aside from another kind of banana called saba (cardaba banana).